Dream Meaning

 Bronze cat head from a votive figure dedicated to Bastet, c.
 600–500 BCE, Harrogate Museums.
 Dreams of cat attacks most often index anxieties about autonomy, intuition, and the 'feminine' in Jungian typology.
 The attacking cat in dreams is treated by C.A.
 Meier in Ancient Incubation and Modern Psychotherapy (1949) as a classic Hecate symbol.
 Egyptian bronze, c.
 600–500 BCE.
 Harrogate Museums.
 CC BY-SA 4.0 via Wikimedia Commons.

 Cat-attack dreams engage Jung's feminine-shadow archetype, especially where maternal-relational material is active.
-The Egyptian Bastet-Sekhmet duality (protective Bastet, destructive Sekhmet) provides the oldest documented cat-goddess precedent in both protective and attacking modes.
-Contemporary anxiety-dream research links recurrent cat-attack dreams to waking interpersonal-conflict concerns.
-See our cat spirit-animal page.
+The Egyptian Bastet-Sekhmet duality (protective Bastet, destructive Sekhmet) is the oldest documented cat-goddess precedent in both protective and attacking modes.
+Contemporary anxiety-dream research links recurrent cat-attack dreams to waking interpersonal-conflict in close relationships, specifically the familiar-turned-threatening pattern.

 Frequently asked